-This Policy does not apply to:

-- the collection, use, or disclosure of a SSN as required by State or federal law, rule, or regulation; or - documents that are recorded with a county recorder or required to be open to the public under a State or federal law, rule, or regulation, applicable case law, Supreme Court Rule, or the Constitution of the State of Illinois; provided, however, that the Village shall redact the SSN from such document if such law, rule, or regulation permits.
+- (a) This Act does not apply to the collection, use or disclosure of a social security number as required by State or federal law, rule, or regulation. - (b) This Act does not apply to documents that are recorded with a county recorder or required to be open to the public under any State or Federal law, rule, or regulation, applicable caselaw.
+Supreme Court Rule or the Constitution of the State of Illinois.
+Notwithstanding this Section, county recorders must comply with Section 35 of this Act.